kritishrivastava/VirusPropagation/README.md

 2. Calculation of the effective strength of a virus.
 3. Simulation of the propagation of a virus in a network.
 4. Implementation of immunization policies to prevent a virus from spreading across a network.
+The implementation was based on the findings from the paper "B. Aditya Prakash, Deepayan Chakrabarti, Michalis Faloutsos, Nicholas Valler, and Christos Falou tsos.
+Got the Flu (or Mumps)?
+Check the Eigenvalue! arXiv:1004.0060 [physics.socph], 2010".

 Python version used: Python 3.6.0